Client Profiles

 Heather Von St. James

 Heather Von St. James is wife to Cameron and mom to Lucious.
-Diagnosed with Malignant Pleural Mesothelioma at the young age of 36, just 3 1/2 months after the birth of her one and only child, Heather Von St. James is now an 18-year survivor of the disease.
+Diagnosed with Malignant Pleural Mesothelioma at the young age of 36, just 3 1/2 months after the birth of her one and only child, Heather Von St. James is now a 19-year survivor of the disease.
 She spends her spare time volunteering at her child's school, spending time with friends and family and living life to the fullest.
 Her favorite quote is, "Life is a banquet and most poor suckers are starving to death."
 This is how she lives her life.
 Her goal is to bring about hope to mesothelioma patients and awareness regarding the disease.
 Read more about Heather’s story of hope, inspiration and survival...
 Read more.

 Robin Benoit